lightninglabs/lightning-api/templates/index_template.md

 the gRPC documentation was generated can be found in the [lnd Github repo](https://github.com/lightningnetwork/lnd/blob/master/lnrpc/rpc.proto).

+Lastly, keep in mind that the code examples will differ slightly based on your operating system and specific setup.
+The `LND_HOMEDIR` used in the gRPC examples is `~/.lnd/` for Linux or `~/Library/Application Support/Lnd/tls.cert` for Mac

 {% for method in methods %}

 # {{ method.name }}